I’ve failed over and over again in my life, and that is why I succeed. – Michael Jordan

 Your Team Spirit will help you excel as a basketball player in a team environment.
 It is highly recommended that you cultivate and develop each of the following qualities meticulously.
 Each one will help you to grow and develop a close unbreakable bond with your Teammates, Coach and Club.

-Believe in Your Coach & Teammates
+Believe in Your Coach and Teammates

 When we are “believed in” by others, an incredible force begins to move us to even higher levels of success.
 This is why it is absolutely critical that you openly support your Teammates and Coach at all times.
 A little belief in another person can go a very long way.
 And the funny thing is, that this “Belief” you project to others will usually boomerang back in your direction.
 And that can only be great for your team spirit and moral.

 We enjoy playing most with close friends and people we know well and respect from the bottom of our hearts.
-If you are not friends with everyone on your team, than take the time this week to get to know them a little more.
+If you are not friends with everyone on your team, then take the time this week to get to know them a little more.
 Ask them questions about their life, about their family, about their interests and hobbies.
 The more you get to know a person, the more things in common you will find, and this can only help to bring the both of you closer together.

 When the entire team is working together for one goal, purpose and vision, a magical thing happens.
 It is known as “synergy”.
 When “synergy” occurs, everyone feels as though they are part of a large canvas that only comes into full view when the entire team is working and cooperating together to achieve these goals and visions that have been outlined.
 Cooperation is after all the glue that will keep your team together no matter how many obstacles are standing in your way.
 And this cooperation must begin with you.

-When you are enthusiastic and passionate about the game of basketball, about your team, coach, tactics, yourself and about the season, than at that very moment a wave of energy passes through the team that helps raise everyone’s game to yet another level of skill and achievement.
+When you are enthusiastic and passionate about the game of basketball, about your team, coach, tactics, yourself and about the season, then at that very moment a wave of energy passes through the team that helps raise everyone’s game to yet another level of skill and achievement.

 As much as basketball is a physical game, it is also very much a mental game.
 And this passionate and enthusiastic attitude you project will certainly provide your entire team with the fuel they need to keep going even when the outlook doesn’t look so rosy.